greenelab/deep-review/sections/04_study.md

 binding prediction is still in early stages, we expect to see an increase in domain-specific architectures for this task.

 Despite these advances, several challenges remain.
-First, because the input data (ChIP-seq measurements) are continous and the output (whether or not there is TF binding at a particular site) is binary, false positives or false negatives can result depending on the threshold chosen by the algorithm.
-Second, most datasets for TFBS prediction only assay one TF at a time, but in reality multiple TFs may bind at the same location in a cooperative or antagonistic manner.
-Deep learning can be useful in integrating different datasets and output one prediction [@tag:Zhou2015_deep_sea].
-Third, it is unclear exactly how to define a non-binding or "negative" sites in the training data.
+First, because the inputs (ChIP-seq measurements) are continous and most current algorithms are designed to produce binary outputs (whether or not there is TF binding at a particular site), false positives or false negatives can result depending on the threshold chosen by the algorithm.
+Second, most methods predict binding of TFs at sites in isolation, whereas in reality multiple TFs may compete for binding at a single site or act synergistically to co-occupy it.
+Fortunately, multi-task models are rapidly improving at simultaneous prediction after a single training step [@tag:Zhou2015_deep_sea].
+Third, it is unclear exactly how to define a non-binding or "negative" site in the training data.
 Since the number of positive binding sites of a particular TF is relatively small with respect to the total number of base-pairs in DNA, we must choose a small subset of the total non-binding sites, resulting in some sort of bias over all of the actual negative sites.
-Regardless of the negative site selection, most datasets evenly balance the positive and negative binding sites and report auROC for the metric.
+Regardless of the negative site selection, most datasets evenly balance the positive and negative binding sites and report AUC ROC for the metric.
 This is very misleading in a task where the binding sites are very unevenly balanced in the real world (see Discussion).

 While deep learning-based models can automatically extract features for TFBS prediction at the sequence level, they often cannot predict binding patterns for